What is Headless SEO and How Does it Affect SEO?

 a.
 Headless is Everywhere

 One of the primary benefits of adopting a headless CMS for SEO is the ability to centrally manage content, especially content that is used across different platforms.
-With a headless CMS, you can update a piece of content once and distribute that update anywhere that content is published.
+With a headless CMS, you can update a piece of content once and distribute that update to all locations where that content is published.

 If you’ve ever had to handle the same piece of information across numerous pages or experiences, you’ll understand how helpful this is.
 You’ll never have to worry about content disputes between your mobile app and your website, or anyplace else for that matter.